QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

 Sometimes, it might be sufficient to find excited states by only locally perturbing the groundstate.
 To this end, you might consider selecting a single site, and allowing only variations for these tensors, keeping all other tensors fixed.
-This algorithm is especially well-suited whenever the system is sufficiently gapped.
 This is supported via the following syntax:

 ```jldoctest; output=false